primer3-org/primer3docs/README.txt

 only ONCE in any given input record.
 This restriction is not systematically checked in this beta release: use care.

-There are 2 major classes of input tags.
-"Sequence" input tags describe a particular input sequence to primer3, and are reset after every boulder record.
-"Global" input tags describe the general parameters that primer3 should use in its searches, and the values of these tags persist between input boulder records until or unless they are explicitly reset.
-Errors in "Sequence" input tags invalidate the current record, but primer3 will continue to process additional records.
-Errors in "Global" input tags are fatal because they invalidate the basic conditions under which primers are being picked.

 ADVICE FOR PICKING PRIMERS